mohamuhsin/mysterious-organism/README.md

 ex1 and ex2 only have the 3rd element in common ('T') and therefore, have 25% (1/4) of their DNA in common.
 The resulting message would read something along the lines of: specimen #1 and specimen #2 have 25% DNA in common.

+**6.** P. aequor have a likelier chance of survival if their DNA is made up of at least 60% 'C' or 'G' bases.

+In the returned object of pAequorFactory(), add another method .willLikelySurvive().

+.willLikelySurvive() returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
+Otherwise, .willLikelySurvive() returns false.